RealsearchGroup/RealsearchGroup.github.io/_projects/dependency-tree-metric-aggregation.md

 The survey for GO developers is LIVE!
 And can be found at: [https://ncsu.qualtrics.com/jfe/form/SV_elWM15q0URJEr8q](https://ncsu.qualtrics.com/jfe/form/SV_elWM15q0URJEr8q)

+If possible, please fill out the survey *no later than July 19*.

 # Survey Overview

 We are currently performing a survey to try to better understand how different approaches for surfacing security information from a project's dependency tree may (or may not) help developers when determining whether to and how to use third-party libraries.